Home Countries United States Environment Hancock County Planning Commission

 Hancock County Planning Commission is located in Ellsworth, ME, United States.
 The organization was established in 1975 and has been active for 51 years.

-Hancock County Planning Commission is classified as a Environment organization, registered in United States.
+Hancock County Planning Commission is classified as an Environment organization, registered in United States.
 It operates as a Publicly-supported charity (509(a)(2)).
 By size, it is categorized as a small organization.
 It has $412K in annual revenue.
 The organization has 38 disclosed officers and directors.

 No red flags have been detected for Hancock County Planning Commission.
 GiveRadar automatically screens charities for concerning patterns including high executive compensation, low program spending, and missing financial filings.
 Based on available official data, no issues have been identified.

 Municipal Comprehensive PlanningHCPC provides professional comprehensive planners to perform consulting services to work with Municipal leaders, staff and residents through the development and/or update of their Comprehensive Plan.
 ME DACFHCPC facilitated the regional coordination of climate change and sea level rise planning to multiple municipalities, and provided outreach materials as it pertains to public infastructure and sea level rise.
 Broadband StudyHCPC collaborated with the Island Institute to plan the expansion of broadband internet service in rural Hancock County.
 ME DOTHCPC works with the Maine Department of Transportation to assist towns with transportation assessment and planning.
 The organization acted as a fiscal agent during the year.
-Hancock County Planning Commission is classified as a environment organization registered in United States.
+Hancock County Planning Commission is classified as an environment organization registered in United States.
 The organization was founded in 1975.

 Yes, donations to Hancock County Planning Commission are generally tax-deductible in the United States.
 Hancock County Planning Commission is a 501(c)(3) tax-exempt organization.
 Its EIN is 010310087, which you can use for tax filing purposes.
 Donors can typically deduct contributions on their federal income tax return if they itemize deductions.
 Consult a tax professional for guidance specific to your situation.